-Definition: Indicate the postoperative peak glucose measured within 18-24 hours of anesthesia end time.
+Definition: Indicate the postoperative peak glucose measured within 18-24 hours of

 Intent/Clarification: Code the highest postoperative glucose 18 - 24 hours after OR exit time.
 Can be serum or POC (point of care).
 The unit of measurement for Glucose is mg/dl.